MauroSilvaPinto/A-personalized-and-evolutionary-algorithm-for-interpretable-EEG-epilepsy-seizure-prediction/Readme.md

 ## A personalized and evolutionary algorithm for interpretable EEG epilepsy seizure prediction

-This is the code used for the paper "OA personalized and evolutionary algorithm for interpretable EEG epilepsy seizure prediction".
+This is the code used for the paper "A personalized and evolutionary algorithm for interpretable EEG epilepsy seizure prediction".
 It is a patient-specific Evolutionary Algorithm  for predicting epileptic seizures with the EEG signal, from data preprocessing to phenotype study.

 ## Code Organization Folders